-As a last step in reviewing the evidence of thirty years of the Journal of Population Economics, we highlight the Journal's success in impact and rankings.
+As a last step in reviewing the evidence of 30 years of the Journal of Population Economics, we highlight the Journal's success in impact and rankings.

-5. Successes: Impact, Citations and Rankings
+2.5 Successes: impact, citations and rankings

 The Journal of Population Economics is ranked in the Social Science Citation Index since 1994.
-Figure 5 shows the increase of the Journal's impact factor since 1996, which illustrates the its success story.
+Figure 5 shows the increase of the Journal's impact factor since 1996, which illustrates its success story.